Swimming Hole Heaven

 I visited Clamshell Falls on a day trip from Cairns, as most visitors probably do.
 It is a 35 km trip or around a 40 minute drive.
 When visiting Cairns, I most recently stayed at the Cairns Colonial Club Resort (as a paying guest).
 The main attraction for me was that it was very reasonably priced, with parking available, and has a pool.
 Clamshell Falls accommodation Above: The beach lounges beside the pool at the Colonial Club Resort in Cairns, with the motel units in the background (Order this image)

-In fact it has two pools - a huge main pool and a smaller pool towards the back of the complex that has a swim-up bar.
+These are a huge main pool and a smaller pool towards the back of the complex that has a swim-up bar.
 I stayed in a one bedroom motel unit that was small but quiet and comfortable.
 The complex itself is huge, with hundreds of guests and a 24 hour reception, and a whole heap of facilities and activities, including mini golf and a restaurant.
 All of the walkways to the rooms are covered for when it rains.
 Parking is available out the front of the complex (i.e. not in front of your room), with a few spots along the circular driveway and plenty of spots on the street directly outside the reception.

 Local swimming hole tours